aLoi3/comp120-tinkering-audio/README.md

 # Requirements
 * Generate different sounds depending on current environment
 * Create audio tracks incorperating the sounds for the environments
-* Save the audio tracks to be played as .wav files
+* Save the audio tracks to be played as .ogg files
 * Source fitting sounds to use